 In short, apartments can still be a good investment as they are able to offer a cost-effective, low-maintenance investment that delivers both rental yield and capital growth.

 One of the best ways to accelerate your wealth building with an apartment is to add value through improvements.
-By increasing the property’s appeal and functionality, you can raise its market value (creating equity) and attract higher-paying tenants.
+By increasing the property’s appeal and functionality, you can raise its market value, creating equity, and attract higher-paying tenants.

 Common value-adding strategies include: